Nelson with fellow volunteers

 What’s been your biggest challenge on the project?

-Could you recall someone who's supported you both professionally and personally on the project?
+Could you describe someone who’s been instrumental in supporting you both professionally and personally on the project?

 How would you describe your typical day?